 I cannot stress this enough.
 Your Director’s Bio is not a resume.
 You are not applying for a job.
 I've had filmmakers send us over 1000 words, listing High School plays and fast food customer service experience.
 It's OK to include these things if they are relevant, brief and have had an impact on your career goals as a filmmaker.
 People have a general curiosity about who you are.
 It’s OK to talk about some of your accomplishments, education and previous work, leading up to this submission.
 Just don’t over-do it.
 1000 word bio’s are a turn-off.
 Trust me.

-Here are two more examples that I’d like to show you.
+Here are two more examples of a filmmaker bio.
 The first, is very typical of what film festival submitters send us.

 “John McCartheson is a director, writer, best boy grip and editor that currently lives in Santa Fe, New Mexico, but grew up in Albuquerque.
 John has several film credits, some of which are on IMDb and others are uncredited.
 Award winning films like the Vegetable Detective, Gone Boy, the Bizarre Adventures Food Truck Pilot and two days on the new Transformers spin-off "Bumblebee" film as a production assistant for the 4th unit.
 John has been named to the Dean's list 3 times in his academic career.
 Once at the University of Southern New Mexico and twice at Shale Film School where he is set to graduate in late 2020.
 John has scored an A or a B grade in every film related class and his first student film, McCartheson directed the comedy film, Living With Billy Black, in 2016.
 Billy Black finished 3rd in the audience choice award voting at the San Juan International Film Festival, was an official selection to the Norwich Mountain Goat Film Festival and Screenplay Competition.
 An official selection to the San Antonio Giggle Fest, but the film did not screen because the projector wasn't working.
 Billy Black was nominated for Best Editing at the Northwest Short Film Festival for a local film won it, because the one his friends was judge, but whatever.
 John starred in seven high school plays including McBeth, Romeo and Juliet, The Wonderkin, Free For All and a play that his friend Rachel Marks wrote called Straight From Southshore.
 These experiences propelled his career in filmmaking to new levels.
 After meeting Adam Sandler's stunt double at a 2015 festival, John has been preparing a screenplay that will be handed directly to Adam Sandler when it's finished.
 Hopefully he will get an opportunity to direct a film with his hero.”
 (298 Words)

 If you actually read the entire example above, then you get a gold star.
 Believe it or not, we get Director's Biographies like this all the time.
 It's better than getting nothing at all.
 We will typically take time to cut some of this out.
 But do you really want an unknown Film Festival employee, making changes to your bio?
 Make sure that you have a few people read your bio before you publish it and try to keep it brief, if possible.
-The next example, has been edited to create a better reader experience.
+The next example of a filmmaker's biography, has been edited to create a better reader experience.

 “John McCartheson is a filmmaker based in Santa Fe, New Mexico.
 John works part-time as a grip and production assistant on local independent film productions in New Mexico and is also a rideshare driver.
 John sometimes gets ideas for the characters in his films, from his rideshare driver experience.
 He is currently a part-time student at Shale Film School and is set to graduate in late 2019.
 McCartheson directed the micro short comedy film, Living With Billy Black, in 2016, which was selected by seven film festivals and was nominated for Best Editing at the Northwest Short Film Festival.
 John enjoyed his theater classes in High School and has been hooked ever since.
 His dream is to direct a comedy film starring Adam Sandler one day and is currently building his body of work as a director.”
 (137 Words)